TechMaverik/Jac_Ai_Front_End/src/libs/shared/ja-ui/README.md

-# ja-card
+# ja-ui

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test ja-card` to execute the unit tests.
+Run `nx test ja-ui` to execute the unit tests.